LFuciarelli/beginner-projects/README.md

 In addition, I found this [explanation](https://www.mit.edu/~kardar/teaching/projects/chemotaxis(AndreaSchmidt)/more_random.htm) from MIT on how bacteria use random walk to move.
 ### 2. Logistic difference equation
+Plot the logistic difference equation `xn+1 = rxn(1-xn)` (where "r" is the growth rate and "x" is percentage of the maximum) using the library Matplotlib.

 **Logistic difference equation**

 ![](images/logistic_difference_equation.png)